followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/5 Series Types/CommonSeries/point/selectionMode.md

 * **none**
 The point does not react to selecting.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartPointInteractionMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartPointInteractionMode` enum.
 This enum accepts the following values: `OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints` and `None`.

 #####See Also#####
 - [pointSelectionMode](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#pointSelectionMode) - specifies whether only one or several points can stay selected.